Live Satellite View of Your House

 How often are satellite images of my house updated on Google Earth?

-There isn’t one fixed schedule.
+There isn't one fixed schedule.
 Update timing depends on the area, image source, and how often that location is recaptured.
-Busy cities are often refreshed more often than rural places, but you still shouldn’t expect live imagery.
+Busy cities are often refreshed more frequently than rural areas, but you still shouldn't expect live imagery.

 Can I request a satellite update for my property?